 The course promotes active learning through discussion, problem solving, and computer exercises.
-In many ways the instructor and TAs are like coaches, but ultimately, it is YOU who must work to learn the concepts and demonstrate your learning.
+In many ways I and the TAs are like coaches, but ultimately, it is YOU who must work to learn the concepts and demonstrate your learning.
 Be aware that it is OUR goal to help you achieve this.
 We sincerely want all students to succeed.

 When you complete this course, you will earn 4 credits toward your degree.
 According to University principles governing credit and contact hours, each credit equals 30 hours of work for the term.
 Four credits are thus equivalent to 120 hours of work in total, or 12 hours per week for 10 weeks.
 You will spend 4 hours in class and lab each week.
-The other 8 hours should be spent reading, studying, and completing assignments outside of class.
+Plan to spend the other 8 hours reading, studying, and completing assignments outside of class.